-Cornus mas L., the European Cornelian Cherry, was collected in Ann Arbor (Washtenaw Co.) in 1949 as an “escape from cultivation,” but from a street running beside a park, and perhaps it was merely planted.
-It has bright yellow flowers in compact umbels appearing in early to mid April before the leaves expand, and conspicuous red fruit.
+Cornus mas L., the European Cornelian Cherry, was collected in Ann Arbor (Washtenaw Co.) in 1949 as an “escape from cultivation,” but from a street running beside a park, and perhaps it was merely persisting from a planting.
+It has bright yellow flowers in compact umbels appearing in early to mid April, before the leaves expand, and conspicuous red fruit.

 1. Leaves alternate or so crowded as to appear whorled, but not all distinctly opposite.

 2. Plant a shrub or small tree; leaves all alternate (or crowded at ends of branches); inflorescence without subtending bracts; fruit dark blue.

 2. Plant herbaceous; leaves all or mostly in one whorl; inflorescence subtended by large white bracts; fruit bright red.

 1. Leaves clearly all opposite (or in pairs at ends of shoots).